 BIBP 3226 trifluoroacetate is a mixed non-peptide neuropeptide Y Y1 (NPY Y1) and neuropeptide FF (NPFF) receptor antagonist (Ki values are 1.1, 79, 108, > 1000, > 1000 and >1000 for rNPY Y1, hNPFF2, rNPFF, rNPY Y2, rNPY Y4 and rNPY Y5 respectively).
 Produces an anxiogenic-like effect in rats following i.c.v. administration.

 This product is sold as a TFA salt.
-The exact stoichiometry of the salt is batch dependant.
+The stoichiometry of the salt and hydration levels vary from batch to batch.
+This product is sold in gross weight with the batch specific Net Product Content (free base) available on the Certificate of Analysis

 |Storage||Store at -20°C|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.

 |Solubility||Soluble to 1 mg/ml in water and to 50 mg/ml in DMSO|

 References are publications that support the biological activity of the product.

 Kask et al (1996) Anxiogenic-like effect of the neuropeptide Y Y1 receptor antagonist BIBP3226: antagonism with D.pam.
 Eur.J.Pharmacol.
 317 R3 PMID: 8997632

 Mollereau et al (2001) Agonist and antagonist activities on human NPFF2 receptors of the NPY ligands GR231118 and BIBP3226.
 Br.J.Pharmacol.
 133 1 PMID: 11325787